-6. Continue to develop and increase the nur nber and range of Communities F es First Job Club programmes

-Progress Status Progress RAG G Outcome RAG G
+6. Continue to develop and increase the number and range of Communities First Job Club programmes Progress Status Progress RAG Outcome RAG G

-What we did in 2013/14

-Operated 6 Jobs Clubs.

-• Developed an education programme with employability workshops operating alongside the Jobs clubs.
+- Operated 6 Jobs Clubs. - Developed an education programme with employability workshops operating alongside the Jobs clubs.

 • Jobs and Employability Clubs in 6 of the most deprived wards supported more than 100 people to secure employment.